This page may contain affiliate links. Learn More.

 Cucumber salad dressing is a simple, healthy alternative to store-bought dressings.
 If you’re looking for a new way to flavor your salads, this recipe will do the trick.
+For all the best homemade dressing, dip, and sauce recipes check this out.

 Making homemade dressings can help you eliminate a ton of artificial ingredients in your family’s diet.
 So finding recipes that you like is key.
 This cucumber salad dressing is a hit with my family and my daycare kids.
 They also love my ranch dressing that’s better than store-bought as well as this gorgeous citrus-balsamic dressing.